Rakile/deforumation/README.md

 - Live manipulation of controlnets
 - Pause, rewind, and redo functions
 - Ability to import parseq json files to use as guide
-- Two diffrent communications protocols, websockets and named pipes.
+- Two different communication protocols, websockets and named pipes.
 This is due to problem with freezing renders.

 Prerequisites<a name="prerequisites"></a>
 ------------